Santa Fe, New Mexico | Masonville, Colorado

-Mr. Michler has focused on high performance building design and materiality since 1993.
+Andrew Michler has focused on high performance building design and materiality since 1993.
 He has written and researched extensively on new architecture and is the author of the book Hyperlocalization of Architecture released in 2015.
-He is co-founder Passive House Rocky Mountains, a chapter of the North American Passive House Network and was chair of Northern Colorado Renewable Energy Society.
+He is co-founder Passive House Rocky Mountains, and previous board member Passive House Network and was chair of Northern Colorado Renewable Energy Society.
 He completed the first International Certified Passive House in Colorado in 2016 which has won several awards and has been prominent in international design media.
-He has keynoted and presented globally on Passive House and contemporary environmental built environments.
-He is currently on the board of the North American Passive House Network.
+He has keynoted and presented globally on Passive House and contemporary architecture.

 Media and Publishing (Short list): Author [ours] Hyperlocalization of Architecture, 2015, published by Evolo Press, Inhabitat and eVolo, online architecture blogs, 2010-13